-Michael Zawalski’s background in mechanical engineering allows him to cover a broad range of technologies.
-As a registered patent attorney, Michael represents firm clients in the preparation and prosecution of U.S. and foreign patent applications in the mechanical, medical device, software, electrical, imaging and chemical fields.
-Michael advises clients on patent portfolio development and management, helping devise strategic plans for best protecting their innovations.
+Michael Zawalski uses his mechanical engineering background to work across a broad range of technologies.
+He prepares and prosecutes U.S. and foreign patent applications in the mechanical, medical device, software, electrical, imaging and chemical fields.
+Michael advises clients on patent portfolio development and management and helps them create strategic plans to protect their innovations.
+He regularly works with clients on complex technologies such as:

-In addition to managing clients’ patent portfolios, Michael has experience protecting and enforcing patents through supporting patent litigation, post-grant proceedings and alternative patent resolution forums.
-Michael also assists in due diligence for intellectual property transactions and non-infringement, invalidity and freedom-to-operate (FTO) opinions.
+Michael manages clients’ patent portfolios and protects their intellectual property by supporting patent litigation, post-grant proceedings and alternative patent resolution forums.
+He also assists with due diligence for intellectual property transactions and non-infringement, invalidity and freedom-to-operate (FTO) opinions.

 Education